pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   <choose a node, considering potential availability for those resources
    which are not allocated yet and the hard constraints for those which are> if <no node fits the pod> {
+    if <at least one resource
+            is allocated and unused,
+            uses delayed allocation, and
-    if <at least one resource is allocated, unused and was not available on a node> {
+            was not available on a node> {
       <randomly pick one of those resources and tell resource driver to free it>
     }
   } else if <all resources allocated> {